Course in Police Supervision

 Prerequisites

-Notice: To comply with NYS Public Health Law section 2165, All Students who attend this course must have proof of immunization against measles, mumps, and rubella on file with Monroe Community College Health and Wellness prior to registering for this course.
+- To comply with NYS Public Health Law section 2165, ALL STUDENTS who attend this course must have proof of immunization against measles, mumps, and rubella on file with Monroe Community College Health Services prior to registering for this course.
 Students honorably discharged from the military within 10 years from the date of beginning of the course may attend pending the receipt of immunization records from the armed services.

 Required Attire and/or Equipment